 Place and Duration of Study: The study was conducted in Vijayapura (I & II) and Bagalkot districts of North Karnataka during 2023.

-Methodology: From each district two talukas were purposively selected based on the availability of highest numbers of farmers who have adopted the technologies promoted by the KVK.
-The study focused on three key interventions: varietal interventions, DFI interventions, and farm mechanization.
-A list of beneficiary farmers was obtained from the KVK’s Vijayapura (I & II) and Bagalkot.
-The farmers who have adopted pigeon pea technologies varietal interventions, DFI interventions and farm mechanization were selected through purposive random sampling technique at the rate of 40 farmers each KVK viz., Vijayapura, Indi and Bagalkot.
+Methodology: From each district two talukas were purposively selected based on the availability of highest numbers of farmers who have adopted the technologies promoted by KVK.
+The study focused on three key interventions: Varietal interventions, DFI interventions, and Farm mechanization.
+The list of beneficiary farmers were obtained from the KVK’s of Vijayapura (I & II) and Bagalkot.
+The farmers who have adopted pigeon pea technologies varietal interventions, DFI interventions and farm mechanization were selected through purposive random sampling technique at the rate of 40 farmers for each KVK viz., Vijayapura, Indi and Bagalkot.
 Thus, constituting a total sample size of 120.

 Results: Findings revealed that the average additional income was found to be highest in farmers who have adopted goat and sheep as subsidiary occupation with B:C ratio more than 3.50.
 The adoption of improved breeds of cow and buffalo by beneficiaries had boost their additional income with B:C ratio more than 2.0.
 The results also witnessed that additional income by both dairy and sheep & goat was highest in KVK Bagalkot beneficiaries as compare to other two KVKs.

 Conclusion: The results underscore the effectiveness of KVK interventions in enhancing farm profitability and highlight the need for sustained support in agricultural extension services.
-Strengthening access to improved technologies, training programs and market linkages will help maximize the economic benefits of these interventions.
+Strengthening the access to improved technologies, training programs and market linkages will help maximize the economic benefits of these interventions.

-Keywords: Doubling Farmers' Income, Krishi Vigyan Kendra, North Karnataka, interventions, additional income
+Keywords: Doubling Farmers' Income, Krishi Vigyan Kendra, North Karnataka, interventions, additional income.

 INTRODUCTION

 Agriculture is the backbone of India's economy, contributing significantly to employment and rural livelihoods.
 However, the sector faces several challenges, including low productivity, market volatility, and climate-related risks, which affect farmers' income levels (Chand, 2017).
-In response to these challenges, the Government of India launched the Doubling Farmers’ Income (DFI) initiative, aiming to improve agricultural productivity, reduce costs, and enhance farmers’ profitability by 2022 (Dwivedi et al., 2017).
-One of the key institutions supporting this initiative is the Krishi Vigyan Kendra (KVK), which plays a crucial role in technology dissemination, capacity building, and skill development among farmers.
+In response to these challenges, the Government of India had launched the Doubling Farmers’ Income (DFI) initiative, aiming to improve agricultural productivity, reduce costs, and enhance farmers’ profitability by 2022 (Dwivedi et al., 2017).
+One of the key institutions that support this initiative is the Krishi Vigyan Kendra (KVK), which plays a crucial role in technology dissemination, capacity building, and skill development among farmers.

 KVKs have introduced various DFI interventions, including the adoption of improved crop varieties, livestock-based subsidiary occupations, farm mechanization, and market linkage programs.
-Studies have shown that these interventions significantly impact farm incomes by increasing yield potential, enhancing resource efficiency, and promoting diversification into allied sectors like dairy, sheep, and goat farming (Ponnusamy and devi, 2017).
+Studies have shown that these interventions significantly impact farm incomes by increasing yield potential, enhancing resource efficiency, and promoting diversification into allied sectors like dairy, sheep, and goat farming (Ponnusamy and Devi, 2017).
 In North Karnataka, where agriculture is predominantly rain-fed, the adoption of high-yielding varieties, sustainable farming practices, and integrated farming systems has shown promising results in improving farmers' economic conditions (Mandal et al., 2018).
 The ability of farmers to generate additional income through diversified activities has become a key determinant in achieving sustainable agricultural growth.

 Despite the efforts of KVKs, the extent of their economic impact on beneficiary farmers in North Karnataka remains an area of research interest.
 Several studies have analyzed the effectiveness of various agricultural interventions, but a systematic evaluation of KVK-led DFI strategies in this region is still limited.
 Understanding the role of KVKs in promoting income-enhancing technologies and assessing their financial implications can help policymakers refine future agricultural extension programs (Lakshmi et al., 2020).
 By measuring key parameters such as yield improvements, cost-benefit ratios, and net income variations among farmers, this research aims to provide empirical insights into the effectiveness of KVK interventions in achieving the DFI goal.